- Trade Australian and global shares plus a wide range of other investment products.

 - Low brokerage fees for Australian trading, very competitive when compared with other long-established brokers like Bell Direct and the major banks' broking platforms.

-- Zero brokerage fees for trading in US, UK, Japanese and Canadian markets.
+- Zero brokerage fees for trading in US, UK, Japanese and Canadian markets, and for one Australian share or ETF buy order per day with a value up to $1,000.

 - Huge range of trading options, including shares, ETFs, options, commodities, forex products, indices, cryptocurrencies and government debt.